Go to the profile of Commission Factory

 Flash sales give consumers an extra jolt to act quickly and purchase when the cashback rate is at its highest, leading to a spike in sales.
 It refers to the advertiser assigning a higher commission rate to the cashback site for a shorter than usual time frame (typically 1-2 hours).

-It can be a great way to control budget as the exposure will run for a limited time frame.
+It can be a great way to control the budget as the exposure will run for a limited time.
 Flash sales are organised by the affiliate businesses and are pitched to the advertiser on a case-by-case basis.

 Can You Work Offline With Cashback Affiliates?

-A recent development in the world of cashback within the Australian market is implementing this reward via bricks-and-mortar stores.
+A recent development in the world of cashback within the Australian market is implementing this reward via brick-and-mortar stores.

 Once their purchase has been approved, the cashback amount will be transferred into their cashback account, which can then be withdrawn into their bank accounts.

-This phenomenon has opened up much discussion regarding omnichannel optimisation and being able to utilise online marketing channels to increase in-store performance and change consumer spending habits in the bricks-and-mortar environment.
+This phenomenon has opened up much discussion regarding omnichannel optimisation and being able to utilise online marketing channels to increase in-store performance and change consumer spending habits in the brick-and-mortar environment.

 How Can I Control How Much Commission and Cashback is Passed Back?